qBraid/qbraid-qir/CONTRIBUTING.md

 3. All integration tests, including docs and linters, are passing.
 4. New functions and classes are annotated with Python type hints to support `py.typed`.

+Once PR has been validated by the maintainers, please ensure to update the [`CHANGELOG.md`](https://github.com/qBraid/qbraid-qir/blob/main/CHANGELOG.md) with a description of the PR and its link.
+You can refer to the [past release changelogs](https://github.com/qBraid/qbraid-qir/releases/tag/v0.2.2) as an example.
+Please make sure to correctly classify your work under one of the available contribution types.

 ### Run tests

 Workflow: [`main.yml`](.github/workflows/main.yml)